peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  object key in this map, or a default value if that value is not found.
 * `int getSimpleValue()`<br>
- Gets the simple value ID of this object, or -1 if this object is not a simple value (including if the value is a floating-point number).
+ Gets the simple value ID of this CBOR object, or -1 if the object is not a simple value.
 * `int getTagCount()`<br>
  Gets the number of tags this object has.
 * `CBORType getType()`<br>